pyeventsourcing/eventsourcing/docs/topics/process.rst

             assert_eventually_done(system.commands.repository, command_id)

-An Thespian "system base" other than the default "simple system base" can be started by calling the functions ``start_multiproc_tcp_base_system()`` or ``start_multiproc_queue_base_system()`` before starting the system actors.
+With Thespian, a "system base" other than the default "simple system base" can be started by calling the functions ``start_multiproc_tcp_base_system()`` or ``start_multiproc_queue_base_system()`` before starting the system actors.